 Owner change (trade)

 A change of ownership is not supported.

-A domain can be restored using a restore domain command at the supplier.
-The domain can be renewed for 30 days after expiring.
+The domain can be renewed for 30 days after its expiration.